Sponsor an Elephant

 Too Meh is our oldest elephant.
 She is in her late 50s and spent her younger days working in the logging industry.
 When logging was banned in 1989, due to the lack of forest and food available, she was brought to work in the tourist camps where she spent her life entertaining tourists.
 She spent about 20 years giving elephant rides with a howdah, the iron saddle that is put on their back to carry tourists and gives many elephants back problems.
 Now, she is free to spend her days in the forest, roaming, foraging and interacting with her daughter & grand-sons.

-Dodo is a 13 year old elephant who spent 10 years living in and out of tourist camps giving rides.
-Dodo is an unpredictable elephant and due to this, he spent most of his life before KSES in confinement.
+Dodo is a 14 year old male elephant who spent 10 years living in and out of tourist camps giving rides.
+Dodo was always known as an unpredictable elephant and due to this, he spent most of his life before KSES in confinement.
 He is the most recent elephant to join our herd in September 2018 after his owner approached us asking for help.
-He is the brother of Gen Thong, nephew of Mae Doom and grandson of Too Meh and is now able to spend his days roaming, socialing and foraging with his family..
+Since joining our program, he has become a very calm and content elephant and is very happy to spend his days roaming the forests and socialising when he pleases.
+He is the brother of Gen Thong, nephew of Mae Doom and grandson of Too Meh..